 Center for the Investigation of Environmental Hazards Community Engagement Core

-- leveraging stakeholder engagement and building community capacity and infrastructure of populations facing environmental issues aligned with our center’s research that leads to sustained community health improvement
+- building community capacity and infrastructure of populations disproportionately impacted by environmental health issues, to sustain community health improvement

-- disseminating and translating the center’s research findings into community-centered actionable information, programs, and policies to reduce exposure and improve public health and environmental health literacy
+- translating and disseminating CIEH’s research findings into community-centered actionable information, programs, and policies to reduce exposure and improve public health and environmental health literacy

-Our CEC core aims are to enhance and target multiple dissemination platforms to translate center research to reach all community stakeholders, policymakers, and other core centers, and highlight findings from the CEC, our center, and the Integrated Health Science Facility Core.
+We aim to enhance and target multiple dissemination platforms to translate our center's research to reach all community stakeholders, policymakers, and other core centers, and highlight findings from the CEC, our center, and the Integrated Health Science Facility Core.

 According to a National Academy of Sciences report, citizen science projects actively engage participants, use a systematic approach to producing reliable knowledge, engage primarily non–scientist participants, help advance science, benefit participants, and communicate results.
 Two exposure assessment citizen science projects were carried out last cycle by Ramapough Lenape Nation community member volunteers working with the CEC and the Integrated Health Science Facility Core.
 These programs were directly informed by survey findings from 189 community members regarding priorities on specific contaminant exposure pathways and indoor pollutants.
 For example, in one of the Ramapough Lenape Nation–led projects our trained citizen scientists collected tap water samples from the local church.
 Findings reported back to the community and policymakers found lead levels threefold above the New Jersey state standard.